 How common is occipital neuralgia?

-Pure occipital neuralgia is relatively rare, affecting an estimated 3.2 per 100,000 people per year.
-However, people who have migraine or other headache types often have concurrent occipital neuralgia.
+Occipital neuralgia is relatively rare, affecting an estimated 3.2 per 100,000 people per year.

 Who gets occipital neuralgia?